SalesforceCommerceCloud/sfcc-ci/README.md

-# Salesforce Commerce Cloud CI #
+# Salesforce Commerce Cloud CLI #

-The Salesforce Commerce Cloud CI is a command line interface (CLI) for interacting with Commerce Cloud instances from the command line / shell of various operating systems in order to facilitate Continuous Integration practices using Commerce Cloud.
-It provides a JavaScript API which can be used to integrate with higher level build tools.
+The Salesforce Commerce Cloud CLI is a command line interface (CLI) for Salesforce Commerce Cloud.
+It can be used to facilitate deployment and continuous integration practices using Salesforce Commerce Cloud instances.

+The CLI can be used from any machine either locally or from build tools, like Jenkins, Travis CI, Bitbucket Pipelines etc.

+Along with the CLI there is a JavaScript API which can be used to integrate with higher level applications on Node.js.

 # License #